wimme002/rtinst/README.md

 Services that will be installed and configured are

-	1. vsftpd - ftp server
-	2. libtorrent/rtorrent
+	1. libtorrent/rtorrent
-	3. rutorrent
+	2. rutorrent
-	4. Nginx (webserver)
+	3. Nginx (webserver)
-	5. autodl-irssi
+	4. autodl-irssi
-	6. webmin (optional see section 3.7 in main guide)
+	5. webmin (optional see section 3.7 in main guide)

 [rtinst installation guide](https://github.com/arakasi72/rtinst/wiki/Installing-rtinst)